Forethought-Technologies/AutoChain/docs/examples.md

 ```

 ## Get weather info with OpenAIFunctionsAgent

-`OpenAIFunctionsAgent` supports the recently released function calling feature.
-Here is one
+OpenAI recently released support for function calling to allow models to use tools through
+function messages. `OpenAIFunctionsAgent` supports this feature while maintain the same
+interface by inferring argument types from `func`'s typing information.
-example of it to get weather information.
+Here is one example of it to get weather information.

 ```python
 import json